art-institute-of-chicago/aic-mobile-cms/README.md

 ## Features

-The Mobile App CMS has the following features
+The Mobile App CMS has the following features:

 * Create audio tours through the grouping of artworks
 * Tag artworks with latitude/longitude data for placement on the mobile app's map